Date of Enactment or Last Substantive Amendment: August 7, 2015

 (i) $50 or less;

-(ii) used exclusively to recoup the actual costs incurred by the municipality in:
+(ii) used exclusively to recoup the actual costs incurred by the city in:

 (A) selecting and qualifying the person; or

 (B) butchering and processing lethally removed deer for donation; and